 2. Do not save your credit card details

-While the convenience of one-click checkout during online shopping seems tempting, allowing sites to save your credit card information in their database make it more prone to getting stolen.
+While the convenience of one-click checkout during online shopping seems tempting, allowing sites to save your credit card information in their database makes it more prone to getting stolen.
 If you can’t let go of such convenience, make sure to use a powerful password for the site you entrust your credit card details.
 Also, when your computer asks if you want it to “remember” your site password, click “no”.

 3. Use your credit card company’s protection services

 Most banks nowadays have credit card protection programs that provide their clients with a secure and safe online shopping experience.
 Some credit card companies offer an additional layer of protection by requiring you to enter a unique password or PIN (it will be issued to you by the credit card company) proving your identity before the transaction will be processed.
 There are also companies that allow you to make an online purchase using a temporary credit card number, so your real card number will never be revealed and put at risk.